Priestley Climate Scholars provides a platform of engagement for postgraduate students with common interests surrounding climate change.

 - Activity programme offered by the Priestley Society

 The group will include two cohorts of around seven postgraduate students each that start on a rolling yearly basis.
 Staggering cohort start dates ensures continuity in membership.
-We are currently recruiting the first cohort of postgraduate members (see below).
 Generally, students in their first or second year of their PhD are invited to apply.

 Academic Staff Board